buahaha/aa-memberaudit/README.md

   - Skills
   - Wallet

-- Skill Sets are a way of defining skills needed for a specific activity or ship.
-They allow recruiters and leadership to see at a glance what a character can (e.g. which doctrine ships he/she can fly)
+- Leadership can define Skill Sets, which are a way of defining skills needed to perform a specific activity or fly a doctrine ship.
+They allow recruiters and leadership to see at a glance what a character can do (e.g. which doctrine ships he/she can fly)
-- Leadership can see reports and analytics about their members
+- Leadership can see reports and analytics about their members.
+Those currently include:
-- Reports currently include:
   - Compliance: if users have added all their characters
   - Skill Sets: which character has which skill sets

-- Flexible permission system for granting the right level of access for different roles (e.g. corp leadership may only have access to reports about their own corp members)
+- Admins can use the flexible permission system to grant access levels for different roles (e.g. corp leadership may only have access to reports about their own corp members)
-- Character data is automatically kept up-to-date with the Eve Online server
+- Admins can customize and configure Member Audit to fit their needs. e.g. change the app's name and define how often which type of data is updated from the Eve server

 ## Highlights